Andresmacons/ChemConf-Analysis/README.md

 # ChemConf-Analysis
-Python/linux code for conformational analysis of multiple structures
+Combined Python/Linux scritp for conformational analysis of a xyz file containing multiple structures, based on RMSD and additional geometrical constrains.

+Available for Jupyter Notebooks and command lines, including:
+#
+Instructions